mailjet/api-documentation/guides/_event-api.md

 All JSON event objects contain the following properties:

 - event : the event type
-- time : unix timestamp of event
+- time : Unix timestamp of event
 - email : email address of recipient triggering the event
 - mj_campaign_id : internal Mailjet campaign ID associated to the message
 - mj_contact_id : internal Mailjet contact ID
 - customcampaign : value of the X-Mailjet-Campaign header when provided
 - MessageID : The unique message ID
+- Message_GUID : Unique 128-bit ID for this message.
+Equals the value of MessageUUID returned after the message is sent.
 - CustomID: the custom ID, when provided at send time
 - Payload: the event payload, when provided at send time